First Continental Congress: History, Delegates, Achievements, & Major Facts

 Origins and Brief history

-A look back at history and one cannot help but notice that the Intolerable Acts were one of the major reasons why the First Continental Congress was held.
+A look back at history and one cannot help but notice that the Intolerable Acts of 1774 were one of the major reasons why the First Continental Congress was held.
 Also known as the Coercive Acts, the Intolerable Acts were Great Britain’s way of tightening its hold on the thirteen colonies.
-They were passed by the British Parliament in 1774 without any sort of consultation with the colonies.
+Passed by the British Parliament in 1774 without any sort of consultation with the colonies, the objective of those Acts was to make an example of Bostonians following the Boston Tea Party, an event that saw tea shipments dumped into the Boston Harbor by angry and frustrated colonists.

 Great Britain was particularly aggrieved by the incidents at the Boston Port, where Bostonians threw tons of imported British tea overboard.
 The incident, which came to be known as the Boston Tea Party, prompted a flurry of aggressive moves by Britain.
 For example, the Boston Port was closed and the Massachusetts Charter was rescinded.
 In addition to British officials being immune from prosecution in the colonies, Britain also ordered the colonies to quarter British troops.